jibudata/amberapp/README.md

 ```

 ### Use CR
-There are supported database CR samples in folder examples
+Other backup solution can use CR for API level integration with AmberApp, below are CR details.

-#### appHook CR spec
+#### CR spec

 | Param | Type | Supported values | Description |
 | ----------- | ----------- | ----------- | ----------- |